How we automated IBM DataPower development and enhanced our Managed Services customer experience

 For us, having a team with tremendous DataPower knowledge and experience, offering managed services came naturally.
-Being able able to offer our clients access to not only one consultant, but an entire team of experts for a monthly fee that will not eat up a huge chunk of the budget just seemed to make sense.
+Being able to offer our clients access to not only one consultant, but an entire team of experts for a monthly fee that will not eat up a massive chunk of the budget just seemed to make sense.

-It all began back when we started working with DataPower in the UK several years back.
+It all began back when we started working with DataPower in the UK several years ago.
 We observed a lot of ineffective patterns and practices that could easily be avoided, such as lack of certificate management, propagation of changes across environment, user audit or even missing source code management.

-As we gained more and more clients, we found ourselves working with other companies, including IBM’s DataPower team, who offered similar services, and we learned that we were not the only ones struggling with these kind of issues.
+As we gained more and more clients, we found ourselves working with other companies, including IBM’s DataPower team, who offered similar services, and we learned that we were not the only ones struggling with these kinds of issues.

 This meant avoiding manual upload of files to the appliance, painful versioning of tens of thousands line long XML’s, and most importantly – making sure that we build Continuous Integration pipeline as we would in typical software development project.

 In the end, this offering has allowed us to be more flexible when it comes to providing support for our clients.
-It also means that we have a lot more to offer to the ones that have just decided to go with IBM’s DataPower solution, as we can ensure that good practices and tools are to be used from the start.
+It also means that we have a lot more to offer to the ones that have just decided to go with IBM’s DataPower solution, as we can ensure that good practices and tools are used from the start.